torrocus/blog/_posts/2021-08-15-different-ways-to-processing-large-csv-file-in-ruby.md

 Even though the amount of memory used has doubled, it is still a small value.
-Speed time is of course highly dependent on the inputs (groups of dates).
+Speed time is, of course, highly dependent on the inputs (groups of dates).
 However, it will be much faster than saving sequentially.

 ## Summary